 Level of acid or tartness is a defining characteristic of wine.
 Acidity balances sweetness, makes wine refreshing, protects against oxidation and is crucial to the process of ageing wine.
 Most age-worthy wines have high acidity.

 The level of pigment and tannin extracted from the grapes by pressing them.
-Winemakers can choose to Switch to plain text editorextract a lot or a little and now have many exciting technologies at their disposal to channel their ambitions.
+Winemakers can choose to extract a lot or a little and now have many exciting technologies at their disposal to channel their ambitions.
 Certain regions have conventions regarding extraction, for example in Piedmont (home of Barolo and Barbaresco) the tradition is to extract heavily by pressing and through prolonged maceration.
 The aim is to get everything – all the ‘information’ – out of the grapes to maximise complexity.

 A measure of land (Ha).
 One hectare is around the size of a rugby pitch or 1.5 football pitches.
 One hectare is 2.47 acres.
 Vineyard land is typically measured in either hectares or acres.

 Something of an amorphous tasting term which we urge you to consider only if it has meaning for you.
 Wine critic, Robert Parker is an exuberant advocate, boasting of 60 second finishes...
 Here Parker refers to the amount of time new, distinct flavours continue to develop and evolve in your mouth after each sip of the wine.

 Leaving the grapes to stew in their own juices to extract flavour and character.
 Can be very short i.e. a couple of hours or as long as 30-60 days.
 Decisions to do with maceration relate to the traditions of the region, grape variety and winemaker preference or style.